fvena/safeTrunk/docs/config/overview.md

 ## Configuration Best Practices

 1. **Version Control**: Commit your configuration file to share settings with your team
-2. **Environment-Specific**: Use environment variables for environment-specific settings
+2. **TypeScript**: Use TypeScript configuration files for better type checking and IDE support
 3. **Documentation**: Comment your configuration file to explain custom settings
 4. **Minimal Configuration**: Start with minimal configuration and add as needed
 5. **Team Standards**: Align configuration with your team's workflow and standards